 1. Make a visit to Lowell's Boat Shop (Amesbury)

 Open year round, this working museum and historic landmark located on the banks of the Merrimack River showcases over 200 years of wooden boat-making history.
 See how the fishing dories were once made and are still made here.

 2. Show off your figure eights at The M ST. Rink (Lynnfield)

 Rent skates or bring your own to this outdoor rink located at MarketStreet Lynnfield, an open-air shopping destination.
 After, order up a warm drink or tasty treat at one of the many eateries nearby.
 Call ahead for skating times.

 3. Get your speed fix at New England Sports Park (Amesbury)

 New England Sports Park (formerly Amesbury Sports Park) boasts the fastest, steepest snow tubing hill in New England.
 Get in as many runs as you can during your three-hour block and then warm up in the Corner Kick Pub.

 4. Visit the tropics at Coco Key Water Park (Danvers)

 Splash down giant water slides in this tropical themed retreat located at the DoubleTree by Hilton Hotel, where it's always 84 degrees.
-With cozy cabanas and thatched roofed huts, you'll forget all about those frigid temps for a day, or a whole weekend if you go for an overnight package.
+With cozy cabanas and thatched roofed huts, you'll forget all about those frigid temps.
+You can purchase a day pass or make a weekend of it and book an overnight package.